mark-watson/hy-lisp-python-book/manuscript/preface.md

 The topics of example programs where chosen because of my work experience and the theme of this book is  how to increase programmer productivity and happiness using a Lisp language in a bottom-up development style.
 This style relies heavily on an interactive REPL for exploring APIs and writing new code.
 I chose the above topics based on my experience working as a developer and researcher.

+Some of the examples are very simple (e.g., the web app examples) while some are more complex (e.g., deep learning and knowledge graph examples).
+Regardless of the simplicity or complexity of the examples I hope that you find the code interesting, useful in your projects, and fun to experiment with.

 ## Setting Up Your Development Environment

 This is a hands-on book!
 I expect you, dear reader, to follow along with the examples as you read this book.
 I assume that you know some Python and know how to use the command line tools **python** and **pip** and use a virtual Python environment like [Anaconda (**conda**)](https://www.anaconda.com/) or [**virtualenv**](https://virtualenv.pypa.io/en/latest/).
 Personally I prefer **conda** but you can use any Python setup you like as long as you have a few packages installed: